Zonharo/impulse/README.md

 The virtual disk appears next to the config file.
 To make it bigger later, stop the VM, bump `disk_size_gib`, and launch again.
 You can’t shrink it.

-There’s also a ready-made example in [`examples/gaming.impulse`](examples/gaming.impulse).

 **3.** Open Impulse and pick your `.impulse` file.

 If macOS blocks the app on first launch (it isn’t signed or notarized), go to **System Settings → Privacy & Security → Open Anyway**.

 **4.** Wait for Linux to boot, set up a user, and log in.
-The first run takes a bit longer — Impulse is still setting things up in the background.
+Booting takes about **30–45 seconds** — that’s normal.
+The first run takes a bit longer while Impulse finishes setting things up in the background.

-**5.** Open **Applications → Games → Steam**, sign in, install something, and play.
+**5.** Open **Applications → Games → Steam**, sign in, install something, and play — or use the desktop for whatever you need.

 ## What Impulse gives you